-"The possibility of using a natural product, rather than another pill, to help lower blood pressure, is very appealing," said Dr. Shannon Amoils from the British Heart Foundation, which funded the study.
-"The next step will be to see if this result can be repeated in a much larger group of people with high blood pressure and over a longer period of time."
+"The possibility of using a natural product, rather than another pill, to help lower blood pressure, is very appealing.
+The next step will be to see if this result can be repeated in a much larger group of people with high blood pressure and over a longer period of time."

 Reducing nerve damage

 "It is unclear if the significant improvements seen with the oral administration of alpha-lipoic acid are clinically relevant," the researchers write in the International Journal of Endocrinology.

 Improving exercise performance

-In addition, beets are a rich source of folate, with each 100-gram serving providing 20 percent of the recommended daily intake of this B vitamin.
-They are a good source of manganese, providing 14 percent of the recommended daily intake of the mineral per 100 grams.
-They also contain no cholesterol and very small amounts of fat.
+In addition, beets are a plentiful source of folate, an important B-vitamin.
+Each one-cup serving provides 37 percent of the recommended daily intake (RDI).
+They are a good source of manganese, providing 22 percent of the RDI of the mineral per cup.

-Each 100 gram serving of raw beet contains:
+One cup of raw beet contains:

-- 1.68 grams of protein
+- 2.2 g of protein

 Other vitamins and minerals contained in beets include:

-A diet that contains high levels of nitrates could reduce the effectiveness of organic nitrate and nitrite medications, which are used to treat angina.
+High levels of dietary nitrate could reduce the effectiveness of organic nitrate and nitrite medications, which people take to treat angina.

-It should also be noted that a small percentage of people experience beeturia, in which their urine turns red after eating beets.
-Beeturia has no known harmful effects.
+A small percentage of people experience beeturia, in which their urine turns red after eating beets.
+Beeturia does not cause any known harmful effects.

 Beet juice can also be used as a base for fruit and vegetable juice cocktails or smoothies.
 Some popular juicing combinations, for one serving, include:

-- Two medium beets, three medium carrots, one apple
+- two medium beets, three medium carrots, one apple

-- One large beet, two apples, and one piece of ginger
+- one large beet, two apples, and one piece of ginger

-- One large beet, half a pineapple, 4 ounces of coconut, and ice
+- one large beet, half a pineapple, 4 ounces of coconut, and ice

-- One large beet, 1 cup of strawberries, half a cup of blueberries, two apples, and ice
+- one large beet, 1 cup of strawberries, half a cup of blueberries, two apples, and ice

-- One large beet, kale, three carrots, one stick of celery, and ice
+- one large beet, kale, three carrots, one stick of celery, and ice

-Try avocado filled with cumin and pomegranate, beetroot, and shallot salsa for a starter or light snack, or reginette pasta with beetroot and sour cream sauce for a main meal.
+Try avocado filled with cumin and pomegranate, beetroot, and shallot salsa for a starter or light snack, or reginette pasta with beetroot and sour cream sauce for a heavier main meal.